 Not sure how to apply to a Challenge?
 Click here for helpful tips and tutorials to get you started.

 Solve seeks innovative, human-centered, tech-based solutions to our Global Challenges.
 We define technology broadly as the application of science and evidence-based knowledge to the practical aims of human life.
 We welcome solutions that are using apps, SMS technology, software, AI, robots, drones, blockchain, and virtual reality!
 We also welcome solutions that are leveraging traditional, ancestral, and natural technologies, and knowledge systems.
 That could be plant-based solutions that reduce the effects of climate change, biodegradable sanitary pads, or solutions that leverage centuries-old irrigation or building techniques.
 Learn about all our Solver teams' diverse technologies.

 Through open innovation, Solve is looking for a diverse portfolio of solutions across geography, development stage, and team members’ gender and background.
 We encourage people of all backgrounds to submit applications.

 Solution applications must be written in English.
-We will consider solutions at all stages of development:
+You can submit applications at the stages listed below.

 How will my solution be evaluated?

 Our judges are experts and leaders from across industries and sectors.
-Solve's staff and community (including our Members, MIT faculty, and Solver teams from previous cycles) will conduct an initial review to select semi-finalists, then Challenge Leadership Groups will review semi-finalist solutions and select finalists.
+Solve's staff and community (including our supporters, MIT faculty, and Solver teams from previous cycles) will conduct an initial review to select semi-finalists, and then Challenge Leadership Groups will review semi-finalist solutions and select the Solver teams.
 Judges will score solutions along the following criteria:

-- Potential for Impact: The planned solution implementation has the potential to impact lives.
+Potential for Impact: The planned solution implementation has the potential to impact the intended population.

 *This criterion will not be considered during the initial review to select semi-finalists.